Your search did not match any results.

 Yes, Autonomous Database supports hybrid partitioned tables.
 This provides ability for a query to access both internal data and multiple data files in the Object Store as single logical table.

-The current SLO for ADB is 99.95% availability.
+The current SLA for ADB is 99.95% availability during any calendar month.
 There is an Extreme Availability option on the roadmap, which will offer 99.995% availability.

 A full back up will still happen.
 However, once the service has been stopped there is no need to do incremental backups because the database is not active.